Geometric structure of the relativistic quantum phase space: Introduction

 The quest for a consistent unification of quantum mechanics and general relativity remains one of the most profound challenges in theoretical physics.
 At the heart of this endeavor lies the tension between the uncertainty principle, which fundamentally limits the possibility to simultaneously determine particle momenta and coordinates, and the geometric structure of spacetime, which forms the backdrop of classical gravity.
 The concept of quantum phase space (QPS) offers a promising avenue to reconcile these seemingly incompatible notions by extending the classical phase space framework into the quantum domain while preserving both quantum and relativistic principles \cite{Ranaivoson2021, Ranaivoson2022, Ravelonjato2023}.

-In the QPS formalism, quantum states are described not only by their mean values \(\langle p_\mu\rangle\) and \(\langle x_\mu\rangle\) but also by their variance-covariance matrix, which encodes the intrinsic quantum fluctuations.
-The natural symmetry group of this construction is the group of linear canonical transformations (LCTs), which mix momenta and coordinates operators while preserving the canonical commutation relations \cite{Ranaivoson2021, Ranaivoson2022, Ravelonjato2023, Ranaivoson2016, Andriambololona2021, Ranaivoson2025}.
-For a spacetime with signature \((N_+, N_-)\), the LCT group is isomorphic to the symplectic group \(Sp(2N_+, 2N_-)\).
-A particularly interesting case arises for the signature \((1,4)\), which corresponds to the de Sitter group \(SO(1,4)\).
+In the QPS formalism, quantum states are described not only by their mean values $\langle p_{\mu} \rangle$ and $\langle x_{\mu} \rangle$ but also by their variance-covariance matrix, which encodes the intrinsic quantum fluctuations.
+The natural symmetry group of this construction is the group of linear canonical transformations (LCTs), which mix momenta and coordinates operators while preserving the canonical commutation relations \cite{Ranaivoson2021, Ranaivoson2022, Andriambololona2017, Randriantsoa2025, Ranaivoson2025}.
+For a spacetime with signature $(N_{+}, N_{-})$, the LCT group is isomorphic to the symplectic group $\mathrm{Sp}(2N_{+}, 2N_{-})$.

+A particularly interesting case arises for the signature $(1,4)$, which corresponds to the de Sitter group $\mathrm{SO}(1,4)$.
 This choice is physically significant for two reasons.
-First, de Sitter spacetime describes a universe with a positive cosmological constant, consistent with current cosmological observations \cite{Mike2023, Heavens2008, Martin2017, Ricardo2020}.
-Second, recent investigations have revealed that the spin representation of the LCT group for this signature naturally leads to a new classification of quarks and leptons that accommodates sterile neutrino states (right-handed particles with zero Standard Model charges) \cite{Naumov2019, Boser2020, Drewes2013}, suggesting a deep connection between quantum phase space geometry and particle physics beyond the Standard Model \cite{Andriambololona2021, Ranaivoson2025, Randriantsoa2025}.
+First, de Sitter spacetime describes a universe with a positive cosmological constant, consistent with current cosmological observations \cite{Schneider2023, Heavens2008, LopezCorredoira2017, GenovaSantos2020}.
+Second, Refs.~\cite{Andriambololona2021, Ranaivoson2025, Randriantsoa2025} have shown that the same symplectic group $\mathrm{Sp}(2,8)$ leads to a classification of quarks and leptons that includes sterile neutrinos.
+In the present work, we focus on the geometric structure of the quantum phase space itself, deriving a scalar invariant and a unified geometric equation that incorporates both the Planck length and the de Sitter radius.
+Our results are compatible with those particle-physics predictions but are independent of them.